-An average person sees thousands of ads throughout the day, and each of them touches on different appeals to connect with the viewer.
-How can your creatives win in this competition and gain more clicks?
+The average person sees thousands of ads throughout the day, and each of them touches on different approaches to connect with the viewer.
+So, in the sea of advertisements, how can you ensure your creatives stand out and gain more clicks?

-When it comes to fighting for scrollers’ eyes and attention, the first action comes from visuals.
-They help you communicate with your audience faster, due to the fact that the majority of people are “visual learners” and perceive images better than anything else.
+When it comes to fighting for users’ attention, the first “punch” should come from your visuals.
+They help you communicate with your audience faster and more effectively, given that the majority of people are visual learners and perceive images better than any other type of media.

-In this article, we compiled an assortment of techniques you can use to make your advertising visuals jump off the surrounding content while keeping them relevant and PG-compliant.
+In this article, we compiled an assortment of visual advertising techniques you can use to make your advertising visuals jump off the page while keeping them relevant and compliant.

-Stock image sites, either free or premium, remain to be the leading source of visuals in all types of digital ad campaigns.
-Some of the services that can help you are Shutterstock, Getty Images, Pixabay, and iStock.
+Stock image sites, either free or premium, are the leading source for visuals in all types of digital ad campaigns.
+Some of the services that can help you are Shutterstock, Getty Images, Pixabay and iStock.

 When working with e-commerce offers, one of the best ways to pick visual content is to create your own high-quality photo of a product.
-For these campaigns, you can use simple high-resolution images showcasing a product.
-For other categories, your own custom-made images and design can show outstanding performance quite often, so it is useful to carry your phone ready to take photos, which you can use later on.
+For other categories, your own custom images and designs can show outstanding performance.
+Our advice?
+Always have your phone in hand, ready to capture unique imagery for your campaign.